 Applicants must submit a Statement of Purpose stating the reasons for applying to the LL.M. in International Human Rights and Humanitarian Law Program.
 The statement should not exceed 500 words and should include a discussion of the following:

 a.
 How do you think the LL.M. will help you achieve your short-term and long-term professional and

 b.
 How does your prior experience in human rights and humanitarian law make you a well-qualified

 This statement might include reference to a specific position that the applicant seeks to attain, or to an area of international human rights and humanitarian law where the applicant plans to make a contribution.

 Applicants must submit two letters of recommendation from law professors, employers, or other persons qualified to recommend them for graduate study in law.
 Please do NOT send more than two letters of recommendation, as any extra recommendation letters will be disregarded from your application.

-The recommendations may either be enclosed with the application in sealed and signed envelopes, or sent directly to the Office of Graduate Admissions via mail.
+The recommendations may either be enclosed with the application in sealed and signed envelopes, sent directly to the Office of Graduate Admissions via mail or submitted through the online application form.
 Letters may also be sent via email directly from the recommender to firstname.lastname@example.org.
 The applicant should explain to the references that the committee gives considerable weight to the letters.

 Office of Graduate Admissions